 Less clear.
 Customers might not buy a product or service if they don’t understand the billing system behind the tiers.

 - Paying more than expected.
-Some customers might choose a higher level of services than they need and pay more than they wanted.
+Some customers might choose a higher level of services than they need and spend more than they want.
 To prevent this, make it clear that they can change tiers.

 Note: Offer a free trial so that customers try different features and tiers and choose the one that best fits their needs.